23 Ways To Relieve Morning Sickness - Baby Chick

 We handpick products with expert insight, hands-on experience, and parent feedback.
 If you buy through our links, we may earn a commission, helping us keep our content free. ❤️ [Learn more]

-If you’re suffering from morning sickness, you know how terrible it can be.
-Studies show that 70 to 85 percent of pregnant women experience morning sickness and nausea, usually around the sixth week of pregnancy.1,2
+Morning sickness can be miserable, especially when nausea, food aversions, and exhaustion seem to take over your day.
+Studies show that 70% to 85% of pregnant women experience morning sickness and nausea, usually around the sixth week of pregnancy.1,2

 Tips for Relieving Morning Sickness